marmelab/react-admin/docs/withLifecycleCallbacks.md

 - `params`: the parameters passed to the dataProvider method
 - `dataProvider`: the dataProvider itself, so you can call other dataProvider methods
+- `resource`: the resource the callback is applied on (useful when using wildcard resource)

 ### After callbacks